 Create an Emergency Fund Buffer

-An emergency fund is your first line of defense against returning to paycheck-to-paycheck living:
+An emergency fund is your critical first defense against slipping back into paycheck-to-paycheck living:

 Implement Financial Systems That Work for You